-In order for this function to work, you must correctly change the DOMAIN name or WORKGROUP name to match that of your network.
+In order for this function to work, you must correctly change the domain name or workgroup name to match that of your network.
 Once this is done, the print server will appear automatically in your network neighborhood and you will be able to send print documents to it without having to install additional software.
-However, in some instances you may find that your Windows 95/98/Me and Windows NT4.0/2000/XP systems may receive "Printer is busy" error messages when more than one person attempts to access the print.
+However, in some instances you may find that your Windows® 95/98/Me/2000/XP and Windows NT®4.0 systems may receive "Printer is busy" error messages when more than one person attempts to access the printer.
 In this instance Brother has provided the "Brother NetBIOS Port Monitor" software which allows users to continue spooling print jobs while the printer is busy, down or out of paper.
 The port monitor will hold the jobs until the printer is again available.

-When you install Windows 95/98/Me you are asked which workgroup you belong to, the default workgroup name for Windows 95/98/Me is "WORKGROUP", however you could change this to anything you want.
-With Windows NT, Microsoft introduced the concept of "Domains".
-A domain offers centralized security management where as a workgroup offers distributed security management.
+When you install Windows® 95/98/Me you are asked which workgroup you belong to.
+The default workgroup name for Windows® 95/98/Me is WORKGROUP, however you could change this to anything you want.
+With Windows NT®4.0, Microsoft introduced the concept of "Domains".
+A domain offers centralized security management whereas a workgroup offers distributed security management.
 The print server does not care if your network consists of a Workgroup or a Domain, the only thing you must tell it is the name of the workgroup or domain.
-The Brother print server automatically has a default workgroup/domain name of "WORKGROUP".
+The Brother print server automatically has a default workgroup/domain name of WORKGROUP.
 If you need to change name, you can configure the Brother print server to recognize this.
-There are four ways of doing this (If you are unsure about the name of your workgroup or domain, look in the identification tab in your network applet).
+There are four ways of doing this.
+(If you are unsure about the name of your workgroup or domain, look in the identification tab in your network applet).

-- Use BRAdmin (This utility can use the TCP/IP protocol or Netware IPX protocol no file server necessary.) - Use a Web browser, (the print server must have a valid IP address and your computer must also have a valid IP address); you can configure the IP address by using BRAdmin. - TELNET, again your computer and printer must have a valid IP address. - Use BRCONFIG for DOS (this utility requires a Netware file server and the IPX protocol).
+- Use BRAdmin (This utility can use the TCP/IP protocol or NetWare IPX protocol no file server necessary.) - Use a Web browser (the print server must have a valid IP address and your computer must also have a valid IP address); you can configure the IP address by using BRAdmin. - TELNET, again your computer and printer must have a valid IP address. - Use BRCONFIG for DOS (this utility requires a NetWare file server and the IPX protocol).